Henry V of England

 After six months of negotiation, the Treaty of Troyes recognised Henry as the heir and regent of France.[21]
 The treaty was made possible by the assassination of John the Fearless, Duke of Burgundy, on 10 September 1419 at a parley on the bridge of Montereau-Fault-Yonne by partisans of the Dauphin Charles.[57]
 The murder alienated John's successor, Philip the Good, who sought revenge and entered into an alliance with Henry V. This Anglo-Burgundian alliance gave Henry the political leverage to force Charles VI to accept terms that disinherited the Dauphin and recognised Henry as heir and regent of France.[57]
 The treaty also arranged Henry's marriage to Catherine of Valois, daughter of Charles VI, with a dowry of 600,000 écus.[58]
 The agreement was ratified by the Estates General in Paris in July 1420, though it was never accepted by the Dauphinist territories south of the Loire.[57]

-On 2 June 1420 at Troyes Cathedral, Henry married Catherine.
-They had only one son, Henry, born on 6 December 1421 at Windsor Castle.
-From June to July 1420, Henry V's army besieged and took the military fortress castle at Montereau-Fault-Yonne close to Paris.
-He besieged and captured Melun in November 1420, returning to England shortly thereafter.
+On 2 June 1420 at Troyes Cathedral, Henry married Catherine, with their son, the future Henry VI, born on 6 December 1421 at Windsor Castle.
+Only two days after his marriage, Henry besieged Sens, which fell in less than a week.[4]
+He then moved to take the fortress at Montereau-Fault-Yonne, which capitulated by 1 July.
+He besieged and captured Melun by November 1420, returning to England after three and a half years of fighting in France.[4]
 In 1428, Charles VII retook Montereau, only to see the English once again take it over within a short time.
-Finally, on 10 October 1437, Charles VII was victorious in regaining Montereau-Fault-Yonne.
+Finally, on 10 October 1437, Charles VII was victorious in regaining Montereau.

 While Henry was in England, his brother Thomas, Duke of Clarence, led the English forces in France.
 On 22 March 1421, Thomas led the English to a disastrous defeat at the Battle of Baugé against a Franco-Scottish army.
 The duke was killed in the battle.
 On 10 June, Henry sailed back to France to retrieve the situation.
 It was to be his last military campaign.
 From July to August, Henry's forces besieged and captured Dreux, thus relieving allied forces at Chartres.
 On 6 October, his forces laid siege to Meaux, capturing it on 10 May 1422.[59][60]